Check out this item in my Etsy shop https://www.etsy.com/uk/listing/617213163/unique-frames-age-and-names

 I was having a conversation with my mum about what to do with the 2 weeks I booked off work.

 I debated about cancelling them, about doing mini trips and about going on holiday with my mum.

 My mum suggested I spoke with my Auntie who is currently living in New Jersey.

-I spent 3 days thinking of the politest way I could ask if I could come visit.
+I spent 3 days thinking about the politest way I could ask if I could come visit.

-In my message to her I told her what had happened with my ex and that I would love to come visit.
-She said yes for me visiting.
+In my message to her, I told her what had happened with my ex and that I would love to come visit.
+She said yes to me visiting.

 The hardest part was trying to find flights.
 This would have been twice as hard if I had to get a hotel too.